Aliases for TMEM173 Gene

 This gene encodes a five transmembrane protein that functions as a major regulator of the innate immune response to viral and bacterial infections.
 The encoded protein is a pattern recognition receptor that detects cytosolic nucleic acids and transmits signals that activate type I interferon responses.
 The encoded protein has also been shown to play a role in apoptotic signaling by associating with type II major histocompatibility complex.
 Mutations in this gene are the cause of infantile-onset STING-associated vasculopathy.
 Alternate splicing results in multiple transcript variants. [provided by RefSeq, Sep 2014]

 GeneCards Summary for TMEM173 Gene

 TMEM173 (Transmembrane Protein 173) is a Protein Coding gene.
-Diseases associated with TMEM173 include ureterocele and japanese encephalitis.
-Among its related pathways are RIG-I/MDA5 mediated induction of IFN-alpha/beta pathways and Cytosolic sensors of pathogen-associated DNA.
-GO annotations related to this gene include protein homodimerization activity and transcription factor binding.
+Diseases associated with TMEM173 include Sting-Associated Vasculopathy, Infantile-Onset and Familial Chilblain Lupus.
+Among its related pathways are Human cytomegalovirus infection and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein kinase binding.

 UniProtKB/Swiss-Prot for TMEM173 Gene